hotosm/fmtm/docs/manuals/project-managers.md

     ![image](https://github.com/user-attachments/assets/cdf1e050-42ec-4149-bf97-0d841bc5117f)

-4. In mapping data we you shall choose the geometry to use by clicking in the button under the heading, what type of geometry
+### 4. Select the geometry type you wish to map

+    - Select an option under 'What type of geometry?'
     - If you want to upload your own, click in Upload custom mapdata or else go with the default one of fetch data from OSM